Exceedingly loyal and filled to the brim with energy, the mixed breed known as a Pitsky has become very popular among those with an active lifestyle.

 But, this doesn’t mean a short coat can go unbrushed!
 Short coat or long, brushing will help control the spread of hair all over your house.

-In addition to a full bath every two months (unless needed earlier), it is a good idea to clean a Pitsky’s ears about every two weeks.
+In addition to a full bath every two months (unless needed earlier), it is a good idea to clean a Pitsky’s ears about every other week.

 And don’t forget their teeth!
 They will need a good brushing several times a week, especially if you’re feeding them human foods as dog treats.